 d) We will pay the Customer an annual interest rate of 2.5% on the Prudential Security Payment to be applied as a credit on the Customer’s monthly electricity bill, starting on the second billing cycle and to continue until the Agreement is terminated.

-e) The Prudential Security Payment amount collected from the customer will be assigned to the prudential account and may be used by Sponsor for Supplier security requirements.
+e) The Prudential Security Payment amount collected from the customer will be assigned to the prudential account and may be used by Sponsor Energy for Supplier security requirements.

 f) If we do not receive the Customer’s normal monthly payment for energy consumed by the due date indicated on the bill, we reserve the right to apply the funds from the Prudential Security Payment toward the outstanding billed amount and de- enroll the site(s).
 If the site(s) are de-enrolled, the Prudential Security Payment may also be applied by us to offset costs incurred for consumption up to the date of de- enrollment as well as any costs incurred due to the early termination remaining Stable Rate energy, such amounts not to exceed the amount of the Prudential Security Payment.
 After payment of all amounts by you to us any remaining funds including accrued interest will be refunded to the Customer.

 g) Return of the Prudential Security Payment will be made after a final bill is issued with a zero balance.
 Refunds are made by Interac e-Transfer and are issued at the end of each calendar month